nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 ### **Motor simulations**

-A $47 \ \mu F$ will be placed in parallel with the DC motors in order to reduce

 #### **Spice Simulation of all motors**

 ![image](https://user-images.githubusercontent.com/112428796/217616689-fc20f8b4-5d28-49c7-8023-0d386eb82b25.png)

 The resistor values were chosen through trial and error as a representation for the buck converter's voltage drop from 12 V to 6 V.

 #### **Spice Simulation of all continuous motors**

 ![image](https://user-images.githubusercontent.com/112428796/217616760-0a5e9cba-0432-45b6-9b12-233098d659ca.png)

 Above is the spice model for all continuously running motors.
-The smoothing capacitors are connected across the terminals of each motor to protect against RF electromagnetic interference produced from the motor caused by the brushes causing current arcs.
+The $47 \ \mu F$ smoothing capacitors are connected across the terminals of each motor to protect against RF electromagnetic interference produced from the motor caused by the brushes causing current arcs.
 A flyback diode was also added to prevent a large voltage spike from damaging any components when the supply voltage is turned off.

 ## **BOM**
 | Name of Item              | Description                                                     | Used in which subsystem(s) | Part Number   | Manufacturer     | Quantity | Price      | Total |